Nervilia simplex var. himachalensis

 Nervilia simplex var. himachalensis is a variety of the orchid Nervilia simplex from the Northwestern Himalayas, Himachal Pradesh, India.

 Taxonomy and naming

-Nervilia simplex var. himachalensis was first formally described in 2024 by Rimjhim Chandra and Khyanjeet Gogoi, who published the description in the The Journal of the Orchid Society of India.
+Nervilia simplex var. himachalensis was first formally described in 2024 by Rimjhim Chandra and Khyanjeet Gogoi, who published the description in The Journal of the Orchid Society of India.

 The specific epiphet is a metonym after the Himachal Pradesh, where the type specimens were collected.